CheessieStew/crispy-potato/README.md

 CrispyPotato - the Unity project

-VillageBotInterface - a Visual Studio project for the .dll that declares the bot's interface and classes used for communication
+VillageBotInterface - a Visual Studio project for the .dll that declares the bot's interface and classes used for communication.
+The compiled dll must be placed in the Unity project's Assets/Plugins folder.

 VillagerAI - a Visual Studio project for the actual bot.
 At the moment the bot's source needs to be a single file (called BotMain.csnvm) put in the Unity project's assets folder.